splunk/public-o11y-docs/gdi/opentelemetry/components/kubelet-stats-receiver.rst

 .. meta::
       :description: Use this Splunk Observability Cloud integration for the kubelet-stats receiver.
 See benefits, install, configuration, and metrics.

-The ``kubeletstats`` receiver pulls pod metrics from the Kubernetes API server on a kubelet and sends them through the metrics pipeline for further processing.
+The Kubelet stats receiver pulls pod metrics from the Kubernetes API server on a kubelet and sends them through the metrics pipeline for further processing.
 The supported pipeline type is ``metrics``.
 See :ref:`otel-data-processing` for more information.

 .. note:: This receiver replaces the ``kubelet-stats``, ``kubelet-metrics``, and ``kubernetes-volumes`` Smart Agent monitors.